 And that little blip is always part of the story, too.

 At midlife, we have been in the world as so many variations of ourselves.
 There are people I knew years ago who think of me only as a teenager.
 There are all of those people I knew when I was in my twenties, a young, single woman putting in countless hours at her job in order to prove herself.
-There are many I’ve known who can’t imagine me as anything but Katie and Adam’s mother, or Peter’s wife.
-Now I’m a writer, blogging and connecting with many people who know me only through what they read on my blog.
-So many different lives I’ve lived, all in this one life that I have.
-Another question to be asked – “why did you start blogging?”
-Another tale in the my personal anthology.
+There are many I’ve known who can’t imagine me as anything but my children’s mother, or the wife part of a husband and wife.
+After becoming an empty nester, I began to tell my stories as a blogger, which led to experiences, jobs and partnerships I never could have imagined after dropping my son at college in the fall of 2010.

 Those stories we tell – the ones we repeat, over and over, those are the stories that tie all of the different incarnations of our selves together, that make a life out of anecdotes – or maybe it’s the other way around.